 This development is shown per Solvency II Line of Business (LoB) in the table below.
-Note that the figures are in accordance to IFRS and exclude, among other, regulation of deferred acquisition costs and adjustment of our NHC age reserve.
+Note that the figures are in accordance with Local GAAP and exclude, among other, regulation of deferred acquisition costs and adjustment of our NHC age reserve.